shader-slang/shader-slang.github.io/README.md

 * Performance: Slang is first and foremost a GPU language, and its new features have been carefully implemented so that they do not compromise on the runtime performance of generated code.

+* Automatic Differentiation: Slang supports automatic differentiation as a first-class language feature.
+This enables developers to seemlessly integrate gradient-based learning techniques into their rendering systems, or to use graphics components in a machine learning framework via [slangpy](https://shader-slang.com/slang/user-guide/a1-02-slangpy.html).
+Slang supports differentiating arbitrary control flow, user-defined types, dynamic dispatch, generics, and global memory accesses.
+With Slang, existing real-time renderers written using Slang or plain HLSL can be made differentiable and learnable without major source code changes.

 If you want to read more about the unique features of Slang, you can do so [here](features.md).

 # Getting Started

 If you'd like to give Slang a try, please read our guide on how to [get started](getting-started.md).
+Check out the [Slang User's Guide](https://shader-slang.com/slang/user-guide/index.html) to learn more about the language features.

+We also provide a [Visual Studio Code extension](https://marketplace.visualstudio.com/items?itemName=shader-slang.slang-language-extension) for complete intellisense experience.

 # Contributing